NickB-26/SPLUNK-Project/README.md

 # 🛡️ Splunk SIEM Project — SOC Analyst Fundamentals

-A hands-on project demonstrating the fundamentals of using Splunk as a SIEM (Security Information and Event Management) platform — covering installation, data ingestion, dashboard setup, and writing Search Processing Language (SPL) queries to analyse Windows Event Logs.
+A hands-on project covering Splunk Enterprise installation, data ingestion, dashboard setup, and writing SPL queries to analyse Windows Event Logs.

 ---

 ## 🎯 Project Overview

-This project showcases practical SIEM skills by deploying Splunk Enterprise locally, ingesting Windows Event Log data, and building dashboards and queries that an entry-level SOC analyst would use daily.
-The goals are: to demonstrate basic understanding of Splunk and the ability to translate raw log data into actionable security insight.
+I built this project to get hands-on experience with Splunk as a SIEM platform.
+The idea was simple: deploy Splunk locally, feed it real Windows Event Log data, and start writing queries that an entry-level SOC analyst would actually use.
+Less theory, more doing.

 ---